 I’m going to break this down into several categories so that you can easily find what you need.
 I suggest using this list as a sort of checklist to help guide you to acquire the tools you need.

 You need a base to make a wreath, y’all!
-There are two basic types of frames that you can use:
+There are five basic types of frames that you can use:

 There are several different sizes of deco mesh that you can purchase, but I recommend sticking with the 10” and 21” sizes.
 They work the best with wreath making.

-You’ll want pipe cleaners (aka Chenille Ties) to attach signs, florals, and other items to your wreath.
+You’ll want a hefty supply of pipe cleaners (aka Chenille Ties) to attach signs, florals, and other items to your wreath!
+I also use them for making bows to hold the bows together.

-Zip ties are also used to attach additional items to your wreaths because they are sturdy and effective (and cheap).
-I recommend going with 6” and 8” sizes.
+Zip ties make the list of must-have wreath-making supplies because I use them to attach additional items to your wreaths since they are sturdy, effective, and affordable.
+I recommend primarily using 6” and 8” sizes.

 Once you start selling a few wreaths, reinvest some of that money into your business to purchase more supplies.
 Doing that is essential to continue growing your wreath-making business!

 - Signs– Signs and other attachments really make a statement on your wreaths!
-They are worth the investment once you are starting to make money.
+They are worth the investment once you are starting to make money because they will help you sell more wreaths.

 - 1” Cable Mount Squares– You’ll need these to securely attach those signs to your wreaths.